Special techniques for KiCad

 I have a 0.01 uF SMT capacitor in a

-the BOM since there are a plethora of capacitor types.
+the BoM (Bill of Materials) since there are a plethora of capacitor types.
 I need a COG

 (AKA NPO) 5% one, not some X7R device whose capacitance varies